equivalent/equivalent.github.io/_posts/til/2019-05-29-why-bounded-contexts-are-needed-in-rails.md

   recalculate_curency.rb
 ```

 Does this appear like a mess ?
-Yes that's the point there is no
+Yes that's the point!
+There is no
-organization around business logic.
+organization around business logic on folder level.
 The classes are well named but they
 don't tell you anything about their place in the world.

 Lets take the same mess and translate it to Bounded Contexts